DataDog/kics/documentation/rules/terraform/gcp/cloud_storage_bucket_logging_not_enabled.md

 }
 ```

-access to and modifications of storage objects may go unnoticed, making it difficult to detect unauthorized activities or investigate security incidents.
 Enabling logging helps improve visibility into data access and can aid in compliance efforts.

 ## Compliant Code Examples